Blog

 Use IaC to enforce resource limits, auto-scale workloads based on demand, and tear down non-production environments outside business hours.

-Cloud-native, modular architectures—What works in Fintech
+Cloud-native, modular architectures—What works in fintech

 Fintech app architecture layers